 The motor controller comprises power electronic components and a protective housing shell.
 Given that the protective housing shell is inherently dependable and has minimal influence on the motor controller's reliability, it will not be a focal point of our subsequent investigation.
-The motor controller encompasses bus-bar capacitors, a control module, a driver module, a discharging module, a communication module, and IGBT.
+The motor controller encompasses bus-bar capacitors, a control module, a module, discharging driver а module, а communication module, and IGBT.
 Recognizing that a fault occurring in any of these components can potentially result in motor controller failure.
 On one hand, they absorb the energy generated by the drive motor when power switching devices are rapidly turned off, particularly in emergency stop scenarios.